Xunnamius/symbiote/MAINTAINING.md

 > [!TIP]
 >
-> If you're using [xscripts][12], all of this can be done automatically:
+> If you're using [symbiote][12], all of this can be done automatically:
 >
 > ```bash
-> npx xscripts project renovate --deprecate
+> npx symbiote project renovate --deprecate
 > ```

 > These steps were inspired by [Richard Litt's checklist][13].